The Difference Between Fairmined Gold and Recycled Gold

 Recycled Gold: The Rising Demand

-What is Recycled Gold?
+What Is Recycled Gold?

-Recycled gold is gold that has been previously used in jewellery and to a lesser extent electronic waste from laptops and mobile phones, and then refined and reused.
-This process involves evaluating the quality of the gold-bearing material, melting it down, and purifying it to remove any impurities.
-This process not only rejuvenates the gold but also reduces waste, making it a sustainable and ethical alternative to traditional gold mining.
-Recycled gold is as good as new gold, and it can be melted down and refined infinitely without losing its integrity.
+The refining process involves evaluating the quality of the gold-bearing material, melting it down, and purifying it to remove any impurities.
+Unlike recycled plastic which can only be refined & reused 2-3 times, recycled gold is as good as new gold, and it can be melted down and refined infinitely without losing its integrity.

 Photo credit: ARM/Fairmined gold.